 Gretta van Riel is a serial entrepreneurship and social media influencer who has built companies like SkinnyMeTea, The 5th Watches, Drop Bottle, Hey Influencer, and many, many more.
 The Australian is one of the biggest names in influencer marketing, with 16 million fans spread across her social channels!

-She talked to Eric about her entrepreneurial ventures, how influencer marketing changed her business, and how to become an influencer.
+She talked to Eric about her ventures as an entrepreneur, how influencer marketing changed her business, and how to become an influencer.

 Gretta first founded SkinnyMe Tea while working full time in a digital marketing role at a print agency transitioning to digital agency.
 She had had done a lot of detoxes on the market at the time and was out of new healthy cleanses to try.